-- a.
-The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b.
-If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c.
-The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d.
-If the chairman of a committee [or a sub-committee] does not or refuses to call an extraordinary meeting within 7 days of having been requested by to do so by 2 members of the committee [or the sub-committee], any 2 members of the committee [and the sub-committee] may convene an extraordinary meeting of a committee [and a sub-committee].
+- c) The chair of a committee or sub-committee may convene an extraordinary meeting of the committee or sub-committee at any time. - d) If the chair of a committee or sub-committee does not or refuses to call an extraordinary meeting with seven days of having been requested to do so by two members of the committee or sub-committee, any two members of the committee or sub-committee may convene an extraordinary meeting of the committee or sub-committee.

-7. Previous resolutions
+7) Previous resolutions

-- a.
-A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b.
-When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.
+- a) A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least five councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or sub-committee. - b) When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.

-8. Voting on appointments
+8) Voting on appointments

-a.
-Where more than two persons have been nominated for a position to be filled by the council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+a) Where more than two persons have been nominated for a position to be filled by the council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
 This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.
+A tie in votes may be settled by the casting vote exercisable by the chair of the meeting.

-9. Motions for a meeting that require written notice to be given to the Proper Officer
+9) Motions for a meeting that require written notice to be given to the Proper Officer

-- a.
-A motion shall relate to the responsibilities of the meeting which it is tabled for and in any event shall relate to the performance of the council's statutory functions, powers and obligations or an issue which specifically affects the council's area or its residents. - b.
-No motion may be moved at a meeting unless it is on the agenda and the mover has given written notice of its wording to the Proper Officer at least 10 clear days before the meeting.
-Clear days do not include the day of the notice or the day of the meeting. - c.
-The Proper Officer may, before including a motion on the agenda received in accordance with standing order 9(b) above, correct obvious grammatical or typographical errors in the wording of the motion. - d.
-If the Proper Officer considers the wording of a motion received in accordance with standing order 9(b) above is not clear in meaning, the motion shall be rejected until the mover of the motion resubmits it in writing to the Proper Officer so that it can be understood at least 8 clear days before the meeting. - e.
-If the wording or subject of a proposed motion is considered improper, the Proper Officer shall consult with the chairman of the forthcoming meeting or, as the case may be, the councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected. - f.
-Subject to standing order 9(e) above, the decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final.
+- a) A motion shall relate to the responsibilities of the meeting which it is tabled for and in any event shall relate to the performance of the council's statutory functions, powers and obligations or an issue which specifically affects the council's area or its residents. - b) No motion may be moved at a meeting unless it is on the agenda and the mover has given written notice of its wording to the Proper Officer at least seven clear days before the meeting.
+Clear days do not include the day of the notice or the day of the meeting. - c) The Proper Officer may, before including a motion on the agenda received in accordance with standing order 9(b) above, correct obvious grammatical or typographical errors in the wording of the motion. - d) If the Proper Officer considers the wording of the motion received in accordance with standing order 9(b) above is not clear in meaning, the motion shall be rejected until the mover of the motion submits it in writing to the Proper Officer so that it can be understood at least seven clear days before the meeting. - e) If the wording or subject of a proposed motion is considered improper, the Proper Officer shall consult with the chair of the forthcoming meeting or, as the case may be, the councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected.

-- g.
-Motions received shall be recorded in a book for that purpose and numbered in the order that they are received. - h.
-Motions rejected shall be recorded in a book for that purpose with an explanation by the Proper Officer for their rejection.
+- f) Subject to standing order 9(c) above, the decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final. - g) Motions received shall be recorded in a book for that purpose and numbered in the order that they are received. - h) Motions rejected shall be recorded in a book for that purpose with an explanation by the Proper Office for their rejection.

-10. Motions at a meeting that do not require written notice
+10) Motions at a meeting that do not require written notice